httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 in Section 4.2.1 of {{RFC7231}}.

-The term "public suffix" is defined in a note in Section 5.3 of {{RFC6265}} as "a domain that is controlled by a public registry".
+The term "public suffix" is defined in a note in Section 5.3 of {{RFC6265}} as "a domain that is controlled by a public registry", and are also know as "effective top-level domains" (eTLDs).
 For example, `example.com`'s public suffix is `com`.
 User agents SHOULD use an up-to-date public suffix list, such as the one maintained by Mozilla at {{PSL}}.

-An origin's "registrable domain" is the origin's host's public suffix plus the label to its left.
-That is, `https://www.example.com`'s registrable domain is `example.com`.
-This concept is defined more rigorously in {{PSL}}.
+An origin's "registered domain" is the origin's host's public suffix plus the label to its left.
+That is, for `https://www.example.com`, the public suffix is `com`, and the registered domain is `example.com`.
+This concept is defined more rigorously in {{PSL}}, and is also know as "effective top-level domain plus one" (eTLD+1).

 The term "request", as well as a request's "client", "current url", "method", and "target browsing context", are defined in {{FETCH}}.

 ## "Same-site" and "cross-site" Requests  {#same-site-requests}

-A request is "same-site" if its target's URI's origin's registrable domain is an exact match for the request's initiator's "site for cookies", and "cross-site" otherwise.
+A request is "same-site" if its target's URI's origin's registered domain is an exact match for the request's client's "site for cookies" or if the request has no client, and "cross-site" otherwise.
 To be more precise, for a given request ("request"), the following algorithm returns `same-site` or `cross-site`:

 1. If `request`'s client is `null`, return `same-site`.

 2. Let `site` be `request`'s client's "site for cookies" (as defined in the following sections).

-3. Let `target` be the registrable domain of `request`'s current url.
+3. Let `target` be the registered domain of `request`'s current url.

 4. If `site` is an exact match for `target`, return `same-site`.